himanshukr9192/himanshukr9192/README.md

 Machine learning/Deep Learning enthusiast | Front-End Web Developer | Python Developer

 As a highly motivated and skilled Computer Science undergraduate at Bengal College of Engineering and Technology, I am eager to apply my technical skills and knowledge to a challenging role in the tech industry.
-I have gained hands-on experience in building Projects and Models using technologies such as Python, Core Java, HTML/CSS, JavaScript, Flask, RandomForest, Decision Trees, Reinforcement Learning, Keras, TensorFlow, PHP, OpenCV.
+I have gained hands-on experience in building Projects and Models using technologies such as Python, Core Java, MERN Stack, HTML/CSS, JavaScript, Flask, Keras, TensorFlow, PHP, OpenCV.

 Along with my technical skills, I possess excellent problem-solving skills and a passion for learning.
 My coding profiles on Hacker Rank, LeetCode, and CodeChef demonstrate my passion for coding and my dedication to self-improvement.
 In my free time, I enjoy keeping up with Geopolitical News, playing chess, and traveling.